traeblain/.comV2/content/blog/favorite-sports-teams.md

 #### Formula One: Daniel Ricciardo

 F1 racing is having some major issues, the races pretty boring without much excitement.
 F1 is the best motor sport circuit out there, yet lately there's simply been little to no suffle after the qualifying runs.

 Racing for Red Bull-TAG Heuer, he has a uphill climb.
 But he's a great driver and has got a chance to put Mercedes away.

 ### Cycling

 #### Team: Trek-Segafredo

 #### Individual: Tejay van Garderen - BMC Racing Team

+### Lacrosse

+#### Team: Dallas Rattlers

+So didn't pay much attention to Lacrosse until my son started playing.
+Then I was guessing we could be a Denver Outlaws fan based on relative proximity versus other teams...and Outlaws...you know, I'm from Texas.
+But Rochester moved to Dallas, so now I'm a Rattlers fan.
+Being they were 3rd place prior to moving, it's even a plus that it's not a basement team.

 ### Golf